Milton Coste

 3. Sustainability Initiatives

 Queens is focusing on sustainability, with new developments increasingly incorporating green building practices.
-This trend not only benefits the environment but can also lead to long-term cost savings for homeowners.
+This trend benefits the environment and can lead to long-term cost savings for homeowners.

 4. Tech and Business Hubs